fullPage.js Best Alternatives

 • Resizing up/down won’t keep the active section on the viewport.

-• Works only with scroll bar and won’t enjoy the CSS3 hardware-accelerated animations that fullPage.js uses by default.
+• It works only with a scroll bar and won’t enjoy the CSS3 hardware-accelerated animations that fullPage.js uses by default.

 • The number of configurable options is much smaller than fullpage.js.